veneciachm/BrainTumors/README.md

 The results given by this code were verified by comparing them with previous numerical and clinical results.

 ### Notes:
 Please save all the documents in the same file and firts unzip the BrainGW file.
-This codes uses Fortran 90 and gnuplot as a visualizer.
+This code uses Fortran 90 and gnuplot as a visualizer.

 ## Project:
 The whole project is composed of: